 - encumbered.
 The final 25 percent of the available programmed balance will be released upon the submission of an approved final report. - 36.
 The amount withheld pending the submittal of an approved final report shall be capped at \$500,000 per project phase, but shall in no case be less than 10 percent of the grant or the contract amount, whichever is less.
 Should the 75 percent/25 percent payment distribution ratio result in a final payment retention that exceeds \$500,000, the payment percentages will be adjusted to meet the \$500,000 cap until the 10 percent threshold is reached.
 At no time will the final payment retention be less than 10 percent. - 37.
 When a project phase is complete, an agency shall notify OCTA in writing within 30 days of completion.
 The date of project phase completion will begin the 180 day requirement for the submission of a project final report as required by the M2 Ordinance, Attachment B, Section III.A.9. - 38.
 An agency shall provide final accounting in an approved final report format (see Chapter 10) within 180 days of project phase completion.
 The process for untimely final reports is described in Chapter 10.
 Failure to provide a final accounting shall result in repayment of applicable M2 funds received for the project phase in a manner consistent with the Master Funding Agreement.
 Projects funded with M2 funding require a project final report within 180 days of project phase completion as part of eligibility compliance.
 Failure to meet eligibility requirements, including submittal of final reports within 180 days of project phase completion may result in suspension of all net revenues including fair share funds. - 39.
 The payment distribution ratio referenced in Precept 35 may be modified to a reimbursement process, at the discretion of the Board, in the event that financing or bonding is required to meet OCTA's cash flow needs. - 40.
 Agencies may appeal to the TAC on issues that the agency and OCTA staff cannot resolve.
 An agency may file an appeal by submitting a brief written statement of the facts and circumstances to OCTA staff.
 The appellant local agency must submit a written statement which proposes an action for TAC consideration.
 The TSC shall recommend specific action for an appeal to the TAC.
 The Board shall have final approval on appeals. - 40.41.
-Coastal Cities may be required to replace existing on-street parking removed as a result of a roadway widening project.
-Right-of-way costs to replace the existing on-street parking can be considered an eligible expense for coastal zone cities only (see exhibit IV-1).
+Projects within the Coastal Zone Boundary, as a requirement of a Coast Development Permit, may be required to replace existing on-street parking removed as a result of a roadway widening project.
+Right-of-way costs to replace the existing on-street parking can be considered an eligible expense for coastal zone cities only

+(see exhibit IV-1).
 OCTA staff will work with the local agency staff during the project application process to determine eligibility of these costs and to identify any excess right-of-way that will require a disposal plan.
 OCTA and the local agency will also establish any savings that will revert back to the Measure M Program after project completion.
 The cost of right-of-way required to replace parking should be fair and reasonable in comparison to the total cost of the project.
-Measure M funds cannot be used to construct a new parking structure/lot unless it is identified as an environmental mitigation in the environmental document.
-Environmental Mitigation costs will be eligible for up to 25% of the total construction cost of the transportation improvements.